 The English novelist and civil servant C.P.
-Snow was a big, shambling man with a voice full of portent and the face of a bespectacled baby, and he is famous for starting a fight.
-He was celebrated for other reasons too—he was knighted for his work hiring scientists for the Ministry of Labour in the second war, and was made a life peer in 1964: Baron Snow, of the City of Leicester.
-But all that was small beer in comparison with the enduring cultural wallop of “The Two Cultures,” a lecture he gave at Cambridge in February 1959.
+Snow (1905-1980) was a big, shambling man with a voice full of portent and the face of a bespectacled baby.
+A life peer, Baron Snow of the City of Leicester, he was knighted for his work hiring scientists for the Ministry of Labour in the second world war.
+But he is most famous for starting a fight that is still going on to this day.
+It began with a lecture, “The Two Cultures,” that he gave at Cambridge in February 1959.

-So in “The Two Cultures,” Snow set forth a manifesto urging the “literary intellectuals” to get out of the way of the scientists, who “have the future in their bones.”
-Boo to the hidebound old historians, belletrists and philosophers, and Hooray for the brash, can-do fellows in their white coats leading the charge of Progress!
+Anyhow, in this lecture, “The Two Cultures,” Snow set forth a manifesto urging the “literary intellectuals” to get out of the way of the scientists, who “have the future in their bones.”
+Boo to the hidebound historians, belletrists and philosophers, and Hooray! for the brash, can-do fellows in their white coats leading the charge of Progress!
 The lecture became an instant sensation, debated feverishly in the press and the academy, and assigned as reading for university-bound students.

 The elitist notion that poverty is itself ennobling—that working people should be forced to chase “jam tomorrow” as if they were so many horses on a track, and thus appear “at their most exciting” to people like C.P.
-Snow—is alive and well in the tax-cutting austeritarians of today from Theresa May to Paul Ryan, all still richsplaining to everybody else that we really ought to be pulling ourselves up by our bootstraps and Succeeding, while the privileged like themselves remain conspicuously “free to drink martinis and watch the sun rise.”
+Snow—is alive and well in the tax-cutting austeritarians of today, all still richsplaining about how the rest of us really ought to be pulling ourselves up by our bootstraps while they buy themselves another yacht or whatever.

 On the surface, Snow had condemned the schism between the Two Cultures, and called for science education to be given equal stature with the liberal arts in English schools.
 Beneath it, more elemental forces were loosed.

-These were the most furious birth-pangs of the Industrial Revolution.
-Countless technologies were roaring to life at once, and many of them, it must be admitted, came with substantial benefits.
+Countless technologies were roaring to life at once, and a lot of them came with substantial benefits.
 There were magical breakthroughs in industrial automation and computers and medicine.
 Organ transplants, bypass surgery, the removal of brain tumors.
 Agricultural revolutions right and left.
 A certain summer evening came, after which nobody would ever see the moon quite the same way again.

 Soon, very soon, everyone on earth would be fed, healthy, educated, prosperous—technology was making that inevitable—so why would we ever need another war?
 And the glorious crescendo of “progress” would come almost effortlessly, as if the human race were gliding toward a new Golden Age on a frictionless track: it was only a matter of time.

-But certain observers remained unconvinced, among them the critic and Cambridge don F.R.
+But certain observers remained unconvinced, among them the Cambridge don and non-fool-sufferer F.R.
 Leavis.
-He was some ten years older than Snow, and an eminent literary authority—a super prickly, opinionated one, too, and no kind of fool-sufferer.
-He belonged to the hypermodern school of literary criticism that demanded modern fiction be read seriously, which was in 1959 an insane and heretical notion.
+He was some ten years older than Snow, and belonged to the hypermodern school of literary criticism that demanded that modern fiction be read seriously—a real heresy in late-1950s England.
 Leavis was a fiery advocate for D.H.
-Lawrence at a time when English dons, like J.R.R.
-Tolkien, thought that Chaucer was plenty modern enough for scholars of English, and Shakespeare was some kind of a parvenu.
+Lawrence, at a time when most of his academic colleagues thought that Chaucer was plenty modern enough for scholars of English.
 A passionate champion of freedom of speech and thought, Leavis was the diametric opposite of the blandly conformist establishment man, Snow.

-Leavis cared more about literature than he cared about his literary career.
-So he was increasingly appalled as Snow’s views gained, bit by bit, in influence and reputation; when he learned that bright sixth-formers were being assigned to read “The Two Cultures,” that was the last straw.
-He cooked up a Molotov cocktail in lecture form and hurled it into history before an audience in Cambridge in February of 1962.
+Leavis hated seeing Snow’s influence rise.
+When he learned that bright sixth-formers were being assigned to read “The Two Cultures,” that was the last straw.
+He mixed up a Molotov cocktail in lecture form, and in February of 1962 he hurled it at Snow before a Cambridge audience of his own.

 “Two Cultures?
 The Significance of C.P.
-Snow” began with a blistering appraisal of Snow’s novels, their “utter lack of intellectual distinction and… embarrassing vulgarity of style,” and things blasted downhill from there.
+Snow” began with an appraisal of Snow’s novels, their “utter lack of intellectual distinction and… embarrassing vulgarity of style,” and things whizzed downhill from there.
 “Unrelieved and cultureless banality,” “never was dialogue more inept; to imagine it spoken is impossible”; as a novelist he “doesn’t exist; he doesn’t begin to exist.”
-Worse still, Snow understood nothing of the humanist establishment he claimed to represent; his “culture” was the empty, shallow culture of the Sunday papers—Potemkin, cocktail-party stuff, worlds away from the real culture that is charged with taking art seriously, with cultivating it and preserving it for the future.
+He went on: Snow understood nothing of the humanist establishment he claimed to represent; his “culture” was the empty, shallow culture of the Sunday papers—cocktail-party stuff, worlds away from the real culture that is charged with taking art seriously, with cultivating it and preserving it for the future.

-So that nobody could ever imagine he regarded Snow as anything like a colleague, let alone a worthy one—to avoid “normalizing” him, if you like—Leavis dispensed with every speck of politeness: Snow’s literary culture, he said, “is something that those genuinely interested in literature can only regard with contempt and resolute hostility… his ‘literary intellectual’ is the enemy of art and life.”
+So that nobody might imagine he regarded Snow as anything like a colleague—to avoid “normalizing” him, if you like—Leavis dispensed with every speck of politeness.
+Snow’s literary culture, he said, “is something that those genuinely interested in literature can only regard with contempt and resolute hostility… his ‘literary intellectual’ is the enemy of art and life.”

-Leavis’s critical firebomb had a blast radius so wide and fierce that you can still feel the heat all the way from the 21st century.
-But his real target, his true enemy, wasn’t Charles Percy Snow at all, but the far more dangerous one he’d long fought as a critic and teacher: The machine-world of bloodless materialism he saw smashing down on human freedom.
-Snow was only its trumpeting herald, a messenger fit to be shot.
+This rhetorical firebomb had a blast radius so deep and wide that you can still feel the heat all the way from the 21st century.
+But Leavis’s real target wasn’t C.P.
+Snow at all.
+His real enemy was the far more dangerous one he’d long fought as a critic and teacher: The machine-world of bloodless materialism he saw smashing down on human freedom.
+For Leavis, Snow was only the Man’s messenger, fit to be shot.

-The capacity for art, the literary capacity to make and interpret meaning, Leavis feared, would diminish as a result of this encroaching materialism and the passivity it would produce, so that life’s real values—the humanist values of creativity, beauty, communication, aliveness—would slip away, leaving only a dry, empty ‘prosperity’ in their place.
+The capacity for art, the literary capacity to make and interpret meaning was in danger from this encroaching materialism and the passivity it would produce, so that life’s real values—the humanistic values of creativity, beauty, communication, aliveness—would slip away, leaving only a dry, empty ‘prosperity’ in their place.
 Snow’s “terrifying confidence of simplification” made him not only an inferior novelist, not only an inferior technologist and scientist, but an inferior human being, lacking imagination or humility enough even to speak cogently on the subject of what was really about to come down.

 And how right Leavis proved!
 (Except, alas, for the “increasing leisure” part.)
 Technological progress really did become “the supremely important thing” for the next half century.
 Now we can see who came closer to the mark about what would happen next.

-In the event, the breakneck pace of progress—the vain, blindly stampeding version of “science” that Snow championed—came with an avalanche of unforeseen disasters.
-Yes, there were magnificent triumphs: There is less hunger in the world and there are better infant survival rates, there is stem cell therapy, and immunotherapy, and a cure for Hepatitis C and all the mindblowing miracles of the information age that make it child’s play to read almost anything, and communicate with almost anyone, and research a magazine article like this one.
+In the event, the vain, blindly stampeding version of “science” that Snow championed unleashed an avalanche of unforeseen disasters.
+Yes, there were magnificent triumphs: There is less hunger in the world and there are better infant survival rates, there is stem cell therapy, and immunotherapy, and a cure for Hepatitis C and all the mindblowing miracles of the information age that make it child’s play to read almost anything, and communicate with people nearly anywhere, almost instantly.

 Scientific progress, it turns out, isn’t the magically self-correcting engine of eternal benefits that the 20th century Snovians, drunk on Progress, had blithely assumed it would be, and the 21st century is only barely now waking up to the horrible hangover.